vaites/php-apache-tika/README.md

     * Text and HTML extraction
     * Metadata extraction
     * OCR recognition
-* Standarized metadata for documents
+* Standardized metadata for documents
 * Support for local and remote resources
 * No heavyweight library dependencies
 * Compatible with Apache Tika 1.19 or greater